splunk/splunk-sdk-python/splunklib/ai/README.md

 - **Tool strategy** - used as a fallback when the model does not natively support structured outputs.
   The LLM passes the structured output into a tool call, according to the tool input schema.
-The tool schema correspponds to the `output_schema` pydantic model as passed to the `Agent` constructor.
+The tool schema corresponds to the `output_schema` pydantic model as passed to the `Agent` constructor.
   In that case the returned `AIMessage` will contain the `structured_output_calls` field populated and a `StructuredOutputMessage` will be appended to the message list, since each tool call must have a corresponding tool response.